kvssJ/A-GUI-to-program-and-control-an-LED-matrix/README.md

 # Brightness control

 I added a scrollbar ranging from 0 to 15 to control the brightness of a particular LED.
-By default, the brightness is set to 15 (fully bright) I used something called Bit Angle Modulation to control the brightness.
+By default, the brightness is set to 15 (fully bright).
+I used something called Bit Angle Modulation to control the brightness.
 Since this repository is only for the GUI.
 I won't discuss how Bit Angle Modulation works here.

 # Frames